datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 ## Basic Math Functions

 If we wanted to, we could apply a mathmatical operation like addition or division on an entire column of our data.
-For example let's multiply all weight values by 2.
+For example, let's multiply all weight values by 2.

 ~~~
 # Multiply all weight values by 2